 Graphite materials are used in heat exchangers because they provide good refractory and mechanical properties but still maintain a high thermal conductivity.

 Graphite heat exchangers provide excellent corrosion resistance to a wide variety of chemicals and are therefore commonly used in the following industries such as; chemical refining and processing, petrochemical, food and beverage, pharmaceutical, fertilizer, steel pickling, mining and metal finishing.
+If you know your performance requirements, you can contact us by requesting a quote.

 Types of Graphite Heat Exchangers